 Mills Road Baptist Church

 Mills Road Baptist Church was planted by Larry Newcomer in 1974 as a mission church of Northwest Baptist Church.
-The church was planted in the Landmark baptist tradition, but within 10 years of planting the church, Pastor Newcomer underwent a theological reformation that led him to embrace the Doctrines of Grace and a biblical, historically Protestant, ecclesiology.
-During Pastor Newcomer's over 40-year ministry at Mills Road, the church went through its share of twists and turns, but it was always marked by a commitment to the gospel, to the faithful, expositional preaching of God's word, and humble desire to grow in Christ.
+The church was planted in the Landmark Baptist tradition, but within 10 years of planting the church, Pastor Newcomer underwent a theological reformation that led him to embrace the Doctrines of Grace and a biblical, historically Protestant, ecclesiology.
+During Pastor Newcomer's over 40-year ministry at Mills Road, the church went through its share of twists and turns, but it was always marked by a commitment to the gospel, to the faithful, expositional preaching of God's word, and a humble desire to grow in Christ.
 Kyle Newcomer, Larry's son, began serving as the Preaching Pastor of Mills Road Baptist Church in March of 2014.
 When the two churches joined together, Kyle, Larry and their fellow elder, Geo Haines, became three of the founding pastors of Christ Our Savior Baptist Church.

 Covenant Church of Spring

 Covenant Church of Spring was planted in the Fall of 2011 by John Young.
 Having been on staff at a large Baptist church in Houston for 5 years previous to that, John felt his and his family’s lives and hearts drawn more and more to the people of the Spring/Klein/Champions area.
 John believed the best way to serve that area was through planting a church focused on expositional preaching and meaningful church membership, with a commitment to holding one another accountable in our Christian walks.